RP 208 #4.07 PAUL PREACHED AT TROAS ON THE FIRST DAY OF THE WEEK (Acts 20:7)

 (Acts 18:1-4) “After these things Paul departed from Athens, and came to Corinth;

-2 And found a certain Jew named Aquila, born in Pontus, lately come from Italy, with his wife Priscilla; (because that Claudius had commanded all Jews to depart from Rome:) and came to them.
+2 And found a certain Jew named Aquila, born in Pontus, lately come from Italy, with his wife Priscilla; (because Claudius had commanded all Jews to depart from Rome) and came to them.

 3 And because he was of the same craft, he abode with them, and worked: for by their occupation they were tentmakers.

-It seems clear from these scriptures that Paul habitually attended synagogues on the Sabbath days, where possible; “every Sabbath” (Acts 18:4), and reasoned with them out of the scriptures.
-In this particular case, at Corinth, it was over a period of “a year and six months, teaching the word of God among them.”
-(Acts 18:11), and so would mean 78 consecutive Sabbath days.
+It seems clear from these scriptures that Paul habitually attended synagogues on the Sabbath days, where possible; "every Sabbath" (Acts 18:4), and reasoned with them out of the scriptures.
+In this particular case, at Corinth, it was over a period of "a year and six months, teaching the word of God among them" (Acts 18:11), and so would mean 78 consecutive Sabbath days.
 This took place many years after the resurrection of Jesus.
-At Thessalonica he entered a synagogue and reasoned with them out of the scriptures for “three Sabbath days”.
+At Thessalonica he entered a synagogue and reasoned with them out of the scriptures for "three Sabbath days".
 At Antioch, in a meeting in the Synagogue on a Sabbath day, the Gentiles entreated Paul that he would preach to them on the next Sabbath (Acts 13:42).
 If Sunday was a day kept by the church at that time, why did Paul not invite them to his Sunday service?
 With no unbelieving Jews present it would have been an excellent opportunity to preach to the Gentiles, but there was no such meeting.
 Instead, they had to wait until the next Sabbath day to hear God’s word (Acts 13:44).
 This is very strong proof that no Sunday meetings were being held at that time.
-As “sin is transgression of the law.”
-(1 John 3:4), it would be a sin for Paul to break the Sabbath commandment, and he said that he had offended nothing against the law of the Jews (See #1.083).
+As "sin is transgression of the law."
+(1 John 3:4 KJV), it would be a sin for Paul to break the Sabbath commandment, and he said that he had offended nothing against the law of the Jews (Acts 25:8).
 At Antioch (Acts 13:14-16) Paul was in the synagogue again speaking to the people.
 This makes 84 times in the book of Acts Paul was recorded as being in the synagogue on the Sabbath day teaching and speaking to people.
-All this just confirms that Paul himself was a habitual Sabbath keeper, and if he ever taught others not to keep it, he would be a liar and a hypocrite, and the least in the kingdom of God, according to the words of Jesus (Mat 5:19).
+All this just confirms that Paul himself was a habitual Sabbath keeper, and if he ever taught others not to keep it, he would be a liar and a hypocrite, and the least in the kingdom of God, according to the words of Jesus (Matthew 5:19).
 Where in the whole of the New Testament did any of the Jews ever accuse Paul of breaking the Sabbath commandment?
 Nowhere!
+If the scripture records that the apostle Paul was in the synagogue 84 times in the the New Testament, and once in a meeting during the darkness of Sunday morning, then how does that prove Sunday is the correct day to go to church?

 Sabbath Questions and Answers bible quiz Green tick